-In class, Gavin progressed "fairly easily," having learned the importance of "Doing your homework on time."
+In academics, Gavin progressed "fairly easily," having learned the importance of "Doing your homework on time."
 Emphasis on basic requirements left little choice in classes.
-Gavin may have been the last aircraft engineer to take stoichiometry, which he regarded as "the chemistry of the furnace."
+Gavin may have been one of the last aircraft engineers to take stoichiometry, which he regarded as "the chemistry of the furnace."
 The faculty was fascinating.
-Aeronautical engineering professor Otto C. Koppen was "designing a little airplane at his home on the side.
+Aeronautical engineering professor Otto C. Koppen was "designing a little airplane at his home on the side."
 A Swiss engineer, stranded in America by the war, found surprisingly effective ways to teach structural engineering using examples from the Swiss rail system.
-In a rare elective, a Princeton professor explained the Revolutionary War "and how we nearly lost it."
+In a rare elective, a Princeton professor explained the Revolutionary War "and how we nearly lost it" [11].

 War clouds overhung society: "Everybody had a feeling that there was a blow going to fall."
-After obtaining a B.S. with honors in aeronautical engineering in 1941, Gavin was still underage to transition from ROTC to military assignment.
-This fact, combined with his documented talent, prompted MIT to invite him and classmate Rudy Hensel to complete a fifth year.
-Nominally under the supervision of Professor Charles Stark Draper, who in reality was too busy "building lead-computing gunsights in the basement for the Navy" to meet with them more than once, they analyzed wave effects in MIT's four-foot open return wind tunnel.
-In addition to many other responsibilities during his exceptional career, Gavin's professor would later become head of the Aeronautics and Astronautics department.
+On track to obtain a bachelor's degree with honors in aeronautical engineering in 1941, Gavin was still underage to transition from the Reserve Officer Training Corps (ROTC) to military assignment.
+This fact, combined with his documented talent, prompted MIT to invite him and classmate Rudy Hensel to spend a fifth year as MIT's only two students, on full-tuition scholarships, completing a combined bachelor's and master's degree in aeronautical engineering.
+Nominally under the supervision of Professor Charles Stark Draper, who in reality was too busy "building lead-computing gunsights in the basement for the Navy" to meet with them more than once, they analyzed wave effects in MIT's closed return Wright Brothers Wind Tunnel, then the world's most advanced setup of its kind.
+In addition to many other responsibilities during his exceptional career, Gavin's professor would later become head of the Department of Aeronautics and Astronautics [12].

 On December 7, 1941, Gavin and Hensel were working in Gavin's parents' apartment.
-Midafternoon, his father interrupted: "You'd better come listen to the radio-Pearl Harbor has been attacked."
+Mid-afternoon, his father interrupted: "You'd better come listen to the radio-Pearl Harbor has been attacked" [13].
 Despite some earlier thoughts about applying to the Naval Academy, Gavin had taken the Army ROTC path to MIT.
 He would likely have been assigned to the Army engineers.
 However, his fifth year at MIT proved to be a turning point.
 He met naval officer classmates, back for advanced education after a decade in the fleet.
 Some of them, led by aeronautics classmate Thomas F. Connolly, recruited Gavin for the Navy and made sure that he received the proper application papers.
-This launched another lifelong friendship: Connolly, who would ultimately help oversee development of Grumman's F-14 fighter and retire as a three-star admiral and Deputy Chief of Naval Operations, also kept in touch to pursue his conviction that the Navy should have a role in space.
+This launched another lifelong friendship: Connolly, who would ultimately help oversee development of Grumman's F-14 fighter and retire as a three-star admiral and Deputy Chief of Naval Operations, [14] also kept in touch to pursue his conviction that the Navy should have a role in space [15].

-After completing a thesis on "Aerodynamic Damping of an Aerofoil Oscillating in Pitch," Gavin earned an M.S. with honors in aeronautical engineering in 1942.
-He graduated in Walker Memorial Hall with blackout curtains drawn-German submarines then threatened the East Coast.
+After completing a thesis on "Aerodynamic Damping of an Aerofoil Oscillating in Pitch" [16], Gavin earned a combined bachelor's and master's degree with honors in aeronautical engineering in 1942.
+He graduated in Walker Memorial Hall with blackout curtains drawn-German submarines then threatened the East Coast [17].
 At commencement, MIT President Dr. Karl T. Compton declared, "our success in this war may very possibly depend in a large degree on the wisdom and efficiency with which the professional manpower of this country is handled and trained," particularly specialists in "strategic' technological professions."
-He presciently foresaw "an unprecedented era of opportunity in the post-war period for men trained as you have in the technological professions."
+He presciently foresaw "an unprecedented era of opportunity in the post-war period for men trained as you have in the technological professions" [18].
 These dynamics indeed defined Gavin's early career.